jonghall/ibmcloud-terraform-vpc/docs/terraform.md

 Documentation for the IBM provider can be found at: [https://ibm-cloud.github.io/tf-ibm-docs/v0.17.0/](https://ibm-cloud.github.io/tf-ibm-docs/v0.17.0/)

-## Steps to configure Terraform Plan
+## Steps to modify sample Terraform Plan

 1. [Download and install Terraform for your system](https://www.terraform.io/intro/getting-started/install.html).